23 of the Best Types of Orchids to Grow as Houseplants

 Since they have a creeping growth habit, cultivate them in wide, shallow pots.

-Lus. discolor, one of the two species in this genus, is the one you’re most likely to find to cultivate as a houseplant.
+Lus. discolor is the species you’re most likely to find to cultivate as a houseplant.

 14. Miltonia